wso2/docs-open-banking/en/docs/get-started/data-publishing-try-out.md

 !!!tip "Prerequisites"
     Set up WSO2 Open Banking Business Intelligence Accelerator as follows:

-    1. Copy and extract the accelerator zip file inside WSO2 Open Banking 3.0 in the root directory of WSO2 Streaming Integrator.
+    1. Copy and extract the `wso2-obbi-accelerator-3.0.0.zip` accelerator file in the root directory of WSO2 Streaming Integrator.

         !!!note